Rocky Mountain Winter Itinerary

 Winter in Grand County brings countless delights: the quiet of Rocky Mountain National Park, excellent skiing at two classic Colorado resorts, cross-country skiing and snowshoeing at Nordic centers, snowmobiling and excellent shopping.
 We've put it all together for you with our winter itinerary.

-Ski - Whether your style is alpine or Nordic, Grand County is home to some of the country's best ski resorts, so this is the place to enjoy some fine Rocky Mountain skiing.
+Whether your style is alpine or Nordic, Grand County is home to some of the country's best ski resorts, so this is definitely the place to enjoy some fine Rocky Mountain skiing.
 Winter Park Resort has been offering family-style skiing since 1940, and now covers nearly 3,000 acres.
 Ski Granby Ranch specializes in the intimate family experience.
-If you'd rather strap on some skinny skis, you can choose from Devil's Thumb Ranch, YMCA of the Rockies/Snow Mountain Ranch, C Lazy U Ranch, Ski at Granby Ranch, Grand Lake Touring Center, and Latigo Ranch — or miles and miles of back country trails in our many local public lands.
+If you'd rather strap on some skinny skis, you can choose from Devil's Thumb Ranch, YMCA of the Rockies/Snow Mountain Ranch, C Lazy U Ranch, Ski at Granby Ranch, Grand Lake Touring Center and Latigo Ranch — or strike out on your own on the backcountry trails on our many local public lands.

-A Day Off -Time to relax and enjoy some local flavor.
-Grand Lake and Winter Park offer some fine shopping opportunities, and local dining covers the gamut from casual family pizzerias to romantic, upscale dinners for two.
+Time to relax and enjoy some local flavor.
+Grand Lake and Winter Park offer some fine shopping opportunities, while local dining runs the gamut from casual family pizzerias to romantic, upscale dinners for two.
 Even during the winter, the Hot Sulphur Springs Resort is a great place to relax and enjoy the healing hot waters in a rugged canyon of the Colorado River.
-In the evening, head to Winter Park for a movie, live theater or some live blues at Smokin' Moe's.
+In the evening, head to Winter Park for a movie, a performance or some live blues at Smokin' Moe's.

-Snowmobiling - Grand Lake is known as Colorado's snowmobile capital, for the wealth of trails available in the area, and the local welcoming attitude towards the vehicles.
-In addition to area trails into the surrounding public lands, there's good snowmobiling to be had on the frozen lakes in the area – and good ice fishing to boot!
-Another favorite snowmobiling destination is the east side of Rabbit Ears Pass, above Kremmling, where a good season sees nearly 300 inches of snow.
+Grand Lake is known as Colorado's snowmobile capital, for the wealth of trails available in the area and the local enthusiasm about the vehicles.
+In addition to area trails into the surrounding public lands, there's good snowmobiling to be had on the county's frozen lakes — and good ice fishing to boot!
+Another favorite snowmobiling destination is the east side of Rabbit Ears Pass above Kremmling, where a good season sees nearly 300 inches of snow.
 (If motor sports aren't your speed, contact one of the local dogsled outfits for an unforgettable trail ride!)